 At Burnetti, P.A., we take drunk driving crashes seriously.
 We work hard to provide strong legal counsel during one of the most challenging times.
 Our Florida car accident attorneys are ready to help you every step of the way, and you can trust us to be your advocates through it all.

 This page has been written, edited, and reviewed by a team of legal writers following our comprehensive editorial guidelines.
-This page was approved by attorney Doug Burnetti who has more than 25 years of legal experience in helping victims of sexual abuse.
+This page was approved by attorney Doug Burnetti, who has more than 31 years of fighting for injured clients across Florida.

 If you or a loved one has been seriously injured, please fill out the form below for your free consultation or call us at 1-800-287-6388.